 18. Tannoos came to converse about his brother Asaad.
 He had just received a letter in Asaad's own hand-writing, saying, that he was reduced to a great extremity of distress, and perhaps had not long to live, and begging Tannoos to come up and see if nothing could be done to end or mitigate his sufferings.
 Tannoos declares that he would be very glad to get him away from Cannobeen, if he could be safe, but that in any other place in the dominions of the emir Beshir, he would be killed.
 He might be safe at the consul's, but with me, he would not be.
 "There are men in these mountains," said he, "that can kill and have killed patriarchs and emirs, and that in their own houses; and why could they not kill Asaad with you, if they chose?
-Is your house more secure than the convent of the patriarch, or palace of the emir?
+Is your house more secure than the convent of the patriarch, or the palace of the emir?
 A man in entering your house, would violate all law, but the English would not make war for the killing of a single man."

 I observed, that an application would very possibly be made to the pasha, by the consul, if Asaad was not soon delivered up.
 "An application of that sort," replied T. "would be quite useless.
 The pasha would send the application to the emir, and do you not think the emir would arrange the affair as he pleased?
 He knows well this sort of dealing.
 He has known how to manage these mountains for forty years, and do you think he would be at a loss about such a trifle as this?
 For example, what would be more easy for the emir, if he chose to detain the man, than to say he had committed murder, and therefore could not be given up?"
 "But," said I, "such a charge must be established by competent witnesses, and under the consul's inspection."
 "True," replied he, "and where would be the difficulty in that?
 The emir would bring 500 witnesses to-morrow to establish any crime he was pleased to allege.
 And as to his fearing the pasha, though he holds his office under him, yet his power is even superior to the pasha's."——"The patriarch," continued Tannoos, "can do just what he chooses, in spite of the English.
 You have brought books here, and the patriarch has burned them in spite of you.
 He has issued to all denominations a proclamation full of lies against you, and what have you been able to do?
 You have indeed written a reply to the proclamation, and hold it up to the people, and say, 'Look how the patriarch lies about us;' but what does he care for all that."